 ZeroQuarry overview

 ZeroQuarry is a cloud platform for finding security vulnerabilities before they reach attackers.
-It runs agent-led assessments against three kinds of assets:
+It runs agent-led assessments against the assets teams actually ship and operate:

 - source code repositories and uploaded source archives